konstanzer/clustering-exercises/readme.md

 Clustering Haikus

-Clustering artform
+Clustering artform /
-How does one draw a straight line
+How does one draw a straight line /
 Where division is?

-K random centroids
+Kay random centroids /
-Making colorful regions
+Making colorful regions /
 Deducing nothing

-Each member knows not
+Each member knows not /
-To which group it most belongs
+To which group it most belongs /
 Or if it should stay